zszach23/Unity-Learn-AI-for-Beginners/README.md

 My implementations of the projects following the tutorials from the AI for Beginners course on Unity Learn.

+To play:

+Download and extract the .zip file of the game.
+Navigate to the `Build` folder and open the Unity Application file of the game.

 ### Projects

 * **Tank AutoPilot** - Toggle an AutoPilot function to move a tank towards the fuel canister